16 Securing IQdesktop Connection

 - You run IQdesktop on a server inside your organization.

-- You run IQdesktop on a server to which you are connected via VPN.
+- You run IQdesktop on a server to which you are connected via VPN or VPC.

 Typical and powerful methods of securing your connection to IQdesktop are discussed below.

-Use a Virtual Private Network (VPN) to access the IQdesktop server.
+Use a Virtual Private Network (VPN) of Virtual Provate Cloud (VPC) to access the IQdesktop server.
 This also works for cloud based systems, such as AWS.
 Typically it will be your sysadmin / IT department taking care of that.

 If no VPN is available, SSH tunneling can be used.
 In this case you establish a secure SSH connection to your IQdesktop container and tunnel all VNC traffic through this encrypted channel.
 SSH tunneling is easily set up but recommended more for experienced users.